estone65/lab5/lab-05.md

 I ended up constructing the following, with the help of ChatGPT.
 It seems like there has to be an easier way.
-Leaving open the question of whether a grouped histogram is a good graphical choice, I’d like to discuss if there’s an easier way to make one Everything I tried had some issues, which then had work-arounds, which produced more issues (e.g., when recoding, it then used those as labels, so that needed to be redone … but then I (think) it wasn’t considering distance as a continuous variable, so left off situations were n was 0, so that needed to be fixed).
+Leaving open the question of whether a grouped histogram is a good graphical choice, I’d like to discuss if there’s an easier way to make one.
+Everything I tried had some issues, which then had work-arounds, which produced more issues (e.g., when recoding, it then used those as labels, so that needed to be redone … but then I (think) it wasn’t considering distance as a continuous variable, so left off situations were n was 0, so that needed to be fixed).
 Anyway, i’m glad I got it to work, but it would be worth discussing if there’s a better choice for producing this type of histogram.